voxpupuli/puppet-nginx/.github/CONTRIBUTING.md

 This module has grown over time based on a range of contributions from people using it.
-If you follow these contributing guidelines your patch will likely make it into a release a little quicker.
+If you follow these contributing guidelines your patch will likely make it into a release a little more quickly.

 ## Contributing